cjohansen/pharmacist/README.md

 ### Prescriptions

+#### `:pharmacist.data-source/fn`

+The function that fetches data.
+Should return either a `pharmacist.result/success` or a `pharmacist.result/failure`.

+#### `:pharmacist.data-source/fn-async`

+The function that fetches data, asynchronously.
+Only used if `:pharmacist.data-source/fn` is not provided.
+Should return a core async channel that emits a single message which is either a `pharmacist.result/success` or a `pharmacist.result/failure`.

 #### `:pharmacist.data-source/id`

 ID that addresses a data source.
-Tells Pharmacist which data source to invoke for a prescription, and which schema to use for coercion and mapping.
+If not explicitly provided, it is inferred from `:pharmacist.data-source/fn` or `:pharmacist.data-source/async-fn`.

 #### `:pharmacist.data-source/params`

 Parameters passed from a prescription to a data source.

-#### `:pharmacist.data-source/retryable?`

-Whether or not a data source is retryable for this prescription.
-Defaults to `true`.
+Can be or include dependencies on initial parameters and other data sources.

 #### `:pharmacist.data-source/retries`

-How many times a data source should be retried in case of failure for a specific prescription.
+How many times a data source should be retried in case of failure.
 Defaults to `0`.
-If `:pharmacist.data-source/retryable?` is set to `false`, this value is ignored.
+If `:pharmacist.result/retryable?` is set to `false`, this value is ignored.

 #### `:pharmacist.data-source/dep`